rwynn/monstache-site/src/advanced.md

 ```javascript
 db.test.insert({name: "Joe", age: 16, friends: [1, 2, 3]})
 ```
-At this point you would have the following document source in elasticsearch.
+At this point you would have the following document source in Elasticsearch.

 	 "_source" : {
 	  "age" : 16,